Your investment

 - Figures are rounded to the nearest dollar and should be treated as estimates only.

-- The calculator doesn’t account for all individual circumstances, including carried forward losses, small business CGT concessions, company or trust structures, trust distributions, superannuation assets or the Medicare levy surcharge.
+- The calculator doesn’t account for all individual circumstances or tax rules, including carried forward losses, small business CGT concessions, company or trust structures, discretionary trust distribution rules, foreign tax offsets, employee share scheme rules, superannuation assets, depreciation, land tax, state based taxes or the Medicare levy surcharge.

 CGT questions?